 Research and development expenses include expenses incurred to develop our technology, collect clinical samples and conduct clinical studies to develop and support our products and pipeline.
 These expenses consist of compensation expenses, direct research and development expenses such as prototype materials, laboratory supplies and costs associated with setting up and conducting clinical studies at domestic and international sites, professional fees, depreciation and amortization, other miscellaneous expenses and allocation of facility and information technology expenses.
 We expense all research and development costs in the periods in which they are incurred.
 We expect to incur significant research and development expenses as we continue to invest in research and development activities related to developing additional products and evaluating various platforms.
-We incurred a majority of our research and development expenses in support of our pipeline products in 2020 and in the nine months ended September 30, 2021, and expect this to continue in the remainder of 2021 and beyond.
+We incurred a majority of our research and development expenses in support of our pipeline products in 2021 and in the three months ended March 31, 2022.
+Going forward, we are investing in the development of our pipeline products, including required clinical studies, the development of current tests for the nCounter instrument and the transition of manufacturing to our Veracyte SAS facility.